jlaskow/jlaskow.github.io/_pages/all_projects.md

 ---
 permalink: /all_projects/
 ---
 ###### Here you can find some of the major projects I've worked on.
-I'm always trying new things, and I love to showcase what I've learned, even if just to help else learn something too.
+I'm always trying new things, and I love to showcase what I've learned, even if just to help others learn too.
 Have a look!